shadowga/website/_docs/1/b-legislation.md

  * You have been banned on accident (referred to as a false ban).
  * An admin has gone abusive and banned you for no reason (proof must be provided).
  * You have been framed by another member, were range banned, or unreasonably banned.
- * An administrator has told you to file an appeal.

-> **Note:** Suspended members cannot file an appeal; appeals made by those suspended will be denied.
+> **Note:** Suspended members cannot file an appeal; appeals made by those (who are) suspended will be denied.
 All of our suspended members can be viewed on the [roster](https://f.shadow.ga/d/77-suspensions-roster-11-2017).

-### Filing an appeal
+No matter the platform you were barred from, all elgible members—as dictated by the requirements above—are entitled to file an appeal.

+### Online appeals
 You may not appeal a temporary ban if you have been banned for the same reason over two times in a row.
 If your ban message does not state that the ban was temporary, you may be suspended.
 You cannot appeal a suspension.
 Use the form [here](https://shadowga.typeform.com/to/fE4jeV).